dcon138/tournament_v2/README.md

 php artisan jwt:generate
 ```

-### Step 3: Serve
+### Step 3: Serve (with Apache)
 ```
-php artisan serve
+Set up a Virtual Host
+Set up an entry in hosts file
+Start Apache
 ```

-### Note about Apache
+### Note: If NOT Using Apache
-If you use Apache to serve this, you will need to add the following 2 lines to your .htaccess (or your virtualhost configuration):
+If you don't use Apache to serve this, you will need to remove the following 2 lines from your .htaccess:
 ```
 RewriteCond %{HTTP:Authorization} ^(.*)
 RewriteRule .* - [e=HTTP_AUTHORIZATION:%1]